 The speech sciences major program is an interdisciplinary program designed to provide a strong foundation in speech-language pathology and audiology.

-The major in speech sciences requires 51 credits, with no more than 60 credits in linguistics and related areas, subject to the following requirements.
+The major in speech sciences requires 51 credits in linguistics and related areas, subject to the following requirements.
 In addition to the required linguistic courses, students must take upper and lower-level Psychology (PSYC) courses and Audiology (AUDI) courses.

 - PSYC 207 or 208 (when the topic is relevant to Speech Sciences or Linguistics)

 *Note: 100-level LING courses do not count toward Honours, Major or Minor programs in Speech Sciences.
 “Recommended” courses are additional courses that may help you better understand and succeed in the required courses for the program.
 There’s no necessity that you complete any or all of them; they are simply ones that you may find helpful, especially if your own background is somewhat weaker in those areas.

 - all of LING 200, 201, 209 and 222; and

 - both PSYC 101 and 102; and